 During the August festivals, Edinburgh’s population doubles.
 It’s an epic atmosphere that’s inspiring, impressive and irresistible.

 But it can also be a little overwhelming.

-You can end up lost in the immense listings of fantastic shows, and confused as to whether you want to see a comedy, a dance, or a chocolate themed light show (believe us; the festivals can get weird).
+You can end up lost in the immense listings of fantastic shows, and confused as to whether you want to see a comedy, a dance, or a circus performance.

 Cost doesn’t always mean quality; during the Edinburgh festival season any of the free shows could be award winners.
 They’re often original, daring, and buzzing with the raw energy of ambitious young performers.
 And you never know, you may hit the jackpot and end up watching the stars of the future.
 So our advice is to check out a mixture of free and paid shows.

 See as much as you can.
 Yet, at the same time, know your limits.
 If you can’t handle watching eight ballet shows in a row without eating, then don’t book them.